dabit3/angular-easy-image-preloader/README.md

 # Angular JS Easy Image Preloader

 Inspired heavily by [this] blog post.
+Credit for preloader code goes to Ben Nadel.

 ### Step 1: